rackerlabs/rackspace-how-to/content/cloud-images/cloud-images-faq.md

 deleted the image.
 You can also create your own image from a server that was built by using a shared image.

-#### What happens if an image is un-shared to me or if the image owner deletes the image?
+#### What happens if an image is un-shared with me or if the image owner deletes the image?

-If an image is un-shared to you or the owner deletes the image, you no longer have access to the image.
+If an image is un-shared with you or the owner deletes the image, you no longer have access to the image.
 If access to a particular image is important to you, create your own image of a server you've built from that image.
-You are the owner of the image you create and can create new servers from that image.
+You are the owner of the image that you create and can create new servers from that image.

 #### Some images have disappeared from my Compute v2 API (nova) image list.
 Where did they go?